General Information and Policies:

 Not Eligible to Enroll: Persons cannot enroll if they (1) have earned a secondary school diploma or completion certificate from any country, (2) have already completed 12th grade, or (3) turn 18 years old before September 2, unless they have just completed 11th grade and are on track to promote to 12th grade.
 Contact the district’s Adult Education office (435-615-0209) for diploma, GED, and English Language Learner options for adults.
 (UT Admin Rule R277-419)

 Tours and Shadowing: For the safety and security of our students and to minimize distractions, we don’t offer tours or shadowing.
-Our School Profile and the PCHS and District website are full of information about our academics, extracurricular activities, counseling department, student handbook, policies, and more.
-On their first day of school, new students will be paired up with a PCHS Hope Squad student who will provide a tour and information.
+Our School Profile and the PCHS and District websites are full of information about our academics, course offerings, extracurricular activities, counseling department, student handbook, policies, and more.
+On their first day of school, new students will be paired up with a Hope Squad student who will provide a school tour and information.

 New Student Pre-Enrollment for 2020-21 (NEXT school year):

-We will be pre-enrolling new students for the 2020-21 school year during the month of May only.
-The pre-enrollment process will be different (you will NOT register online), but the same documents are required (proof of residency, guardianship, birth certificate, immunizations, and transcript).
-Detailed information will be posted here by May 1st.
-If you have questions, please email the Registrar.
+We will be pre-enrolling and registering new students for the 2020-21 school year during the month of May.
+The pre-enrollment process will NOT be same as below (you will NOT register online), but the same documents are required (proof of residency, guardianship, birth certificate, immunizations, and transcript).
+Detailed information and instructions will be posted here by May 4th.

 New Student Enrollment for the 2019-20 (current) School Year: